lordsoflegacy/lordsoflegacy.github.io/_posts/Season 2/2025-11-18-Legacy-League-Rules-Season-2.md

 ## Season

 The second season starts with the publication of [Banned and Restricted Announcement on 10.11.2025](https://magic.wizards.com/en/news/announcements/banned-and-restricted-november-10-2025).
-The planned end of the season is not yet specified[^when].
+The planned end of the season is on 04.02.2026.

-[^when]: According to the [linked B&R](https://magic.wizards.com/en/news/announcements/banned-and-restricted-june-30-2025), the next announcement is just 2 weeks afterward.
-We will decide later when to exactly end the season.

 ## FNMs